jsdelivrbot/ReduxPrimer/MY_README.md

 6. Redux generated a state object that contained our list of books.
 We then mapped that state as 'props' to the BookList component.
 Because our state was updated, the container rendered into the app.

 ***Changing State***
+We use Actions and Action Creators to change state over time.

+Most everything in Redux is triggered by an event, directly or indirectly, by the user.

+    a.
+Direct Events
+            Selecting an item from a dropdown
+            Hovering over an element
+            Submitting a form

+    b.
+Indirect Events
+            AJAX request finishing
+            Page finishing loading

+Process
+    a.
+These events can call an **action creator**.
+An action creator is a function that returns an action, which is an object:

+            function(return {
+                // type of action just triggered
+                type: BOOK_SELECTED,
+                // additional data that describes action
+                book: {title: 'Book 2'}
+            })

+    b.
+This action object is automatically sent to all reducers in the application.

+    c.
+Reducers, depending on the action, will return a different piece of state.

+            In reducer, will usually use a switch statement to go to different lines depending on the action:

+            switch(action.type) {
+                case: BOOK_SELECTED:
+                    return action.book
+                default:
+                    // don't care about this action, so do nothing return current state
+            }

+            The returned value will be the new value of state.

+    d.
+The new state is piped into the application state.

+    e.
+The application state is then pumped into the React application, causing all the containers to re-render